 The Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law, provides a significant investment in infrastructure and includes the federal transportation authorization for fiscal years 2022 to 2026.
-While the legislation expires at the end of September 2026, some programs have already used all available funding, and Congress must at a minimum extend the authorization past its expiration.
-Meanwhile, any future comprehensive reauthorization must recognize that transportation investments remain significantly below what is needed.
+While the act boosts federal transportation spending over the previous levels, investments remain significantly below what is needed.
 DRCOG supports the following funding principles:

-- Increase federal transportation funding to provide sufficient resources to meet national investment needs on a sustainable basis. - New and increased sources of funding should be distributed through formula funding with the greatest possible share going directly to local areas to address locally and regionally identified needs.
+- Increase federal transportation funding to provide sufficient resources to meet national investment needs on a sustainable basis. - New and increased sources of funding should be distributed through formula funding with the greatest possible share going directly to local areas to address locally and regionally identified needs. - Address inequities in current distribution formulas to increase funding to fastgrowing states and incorporate equity considerations, including but not limited to geography, equity across income groups, population growth and revenue generation into funding formulas. - Provide dedicated sources of revenue and increased funding for the Federal Transit Administration's Capital Investment Grants Program, which funds bus rapid transit and rail new and small starts programs. - Support and seek federal funding through grants and congressionally directed spending for the Denver region's bus rapid transit system. - Support federal funding for the Front Range Passenger Rail project, managed by the Front Range Passenger Rail District, to support the development of intercity train service between Fort Collins through Denver to Pueblo, ultimately connecting Colorado to New Mexico and Wyoming.

-- Address inequities in current distribution formulas to increase funding to fast-growing states and incorporate equity considerations, including but not limited to geography, equity across income groups, population growth and revenue generation into funding formulas. - Provide dedicated sources of revenue and increased funding for the Federal Transit Administration's Capital Investment Grants Program, which funds bus rapid transit and rail new and small starts programs. - Support and seek federal funding through grants and congressionally directed spending for the Denver region's bus rapid transit system. - Support federal funding for the Front Range Passenger Rail project, managed by the Front Range Passenger Rail District, to support the development of intercity train service between Fort Collins through Denver to Pueblo, ultimately connecting Colorado to New Mexico and Wyoming. - Maintain the use of contract authority, allowing states to advance funds for multiyear construction projects. - Reduce federal obstacles to implementing additional revenue options such as tolling, congestion pricing, value capture, and publicprivate partnerships. - Further expand federal credit programs such as the Transportation Infrastructure Finance and Innovation Act. - Transition to a more direct user-based system such as a road usage charge to supplement then replace the federal fuel tax.
+- Maintain the use of contract authority, allowing states to advance funds for multiyear construction projects. - Reduce federal obstacles to implementing additional revenue options such as tolling, congestion pricing, value capture, and public-private partnerships. - Further expand federal credit programs such as the Transportation Infrastructure Finance and Innovation Act. - Transition to a more direct user-based system such as a road usage charge to supplement then replace the federal fuel tax.